 - OCPD: Focused on productivity, order, and moral rigidity

 rTMS has shown significant promise in treating OCD, particularly for patients who haven't responded well to traditional treatments like medication and therapy.
+At Bloom rTMS, we offer specialized treatment protocols for OCD.
 Research has demonstrated that:

 - More than 60% of individuals experience significant symptom reduction